UNSAT Solver Synthesis via Monte Carlo Forest Search: Introduction

+We evaluated our method on specific unsatisfiable problem distributions where $\approx$ 100,000 decisions were required to solve problems during training, a considerable leap beyond other prominent published work.
+We note that focusing on either satisfiable or unsatisfiable instances in commonplace in SAT.
+There are many examples of specialized algorithms targeting one of satisfaible or unsatisfiable instances; indeed, there have been specialized tracks of the SAT competition for both cases.
+For example, local search is a very well-studied class of algorithms that cannot prove unsatisfiability.
+In practice, one can always use a portfolio strategy running specialized SAT and UNSAT algorithms in parallel and terminating when either returns an answer.
+Solving such problems efficiently is important in practice, e.g., for system debugging \citep{Suelflow2008} and formal verification \citep{Bryant2009}.

-} We integrated Knuth Synthesis into MiniSAT's \citep{Een2003} implementation of DPLL.
-We deviated from standard MCTS ideas as appropriate, notably making a novel change to the bandit algorithm to account for our tree size cost function.
-Unlike AlphaZero, which uses MCTS both offline and online, we use Knuth Synthesis only offline, as we cannot afford the computational overhead online.
-The result matched or improved over the performance of a strong DPLL baseline on three prominent SAT distributions.
-First, we evaluated our method on uniform random 3-SAT at the solubility phase transition, perhaps the best-studied SAT distribution (e.g., featured in the SAT Competition \citep{SATcomp2007} from 2002 to 2018).
-We matched the performance of \texttt{kcnfs07}, which was specifically designed to target this distribution.
-Second, we evaluated our method on the \texttt{sgen} \citep{Spence2010} distribution, which is notoriously difficult for its problem size and produced the smallest unsolved instance at the 2009 SAT Competition.
-We improved running time on \texttt{sgen} by 8\% over \texttt{kcnfs07}, which in turn is $3.2\times$ faster on this distribution than the \texttt{hKis} solver that solved the most unsatisfiable instances in the 2021 SAT Competition.
-Lastly, we evaluated our method on the \texttt{satfc} \citep{Frechette2016} distribution, consisting of radio-spectrum repacking feasibility problems from an FCC spectrum auction, improving running time by 28\% over \texttt{kcnfs07}.
+First, we evaluated our method on uniform random 3-SAT at the solubility phase transition, perhaps the best-studied SAT distribution (e.g., featured in the SAT Competition \citep{SATcomp} from 2002 to 2018).
+We matched the performance of \texttt{kcnfs}, which was specifically designed to target this distribution.
+Second, we evaluated our method on the \texttt{sgen} \citep{Spence2010} distribution, which is notoriously difficult for its problem size.
+We improved running time on \texttt{sgen} by 8\% over \texttt{kcnfs}, which in turn is $3.2\times$ faster on this distribution than the \texttt{hKis} solver that solved the most unsatisfiable instances in the 2021 SAT Competition.
+Lastly, we evaluated our method on the \texttt{satfc} \citep{Frechette2016} distribution, consisting of radio-spectrum repacking feasibility problems from an FCC spectrum auction, improving running time by 28\% over \texttt{kcnfs}.
+These results show the initial promise of MCFS; through further scaling, we believe these ideas will lead to stronger industrial solvers for specific applications.